Visit Camino del Rey

-When visiting Monda, there’s one destination that you simply have to go to, and that is “El Camino del Rey” (or the Kings Path) which is located just 1 hour from the hotel.
+When visiting Monda, there’s one thing that you simply have to do, and that is Visit Camino del Rey (or the Kings Path) which is located just 1 hour from the hotel.

 The amazing walkway was originally built for workers of the hydroelectric power plant at the “Chorro Falls” back in 1905.

 When the King Alfonso XIII crossed the path in 1921 it became known as “el Caminito del Rey”.

 Nowadays it is a huge tourist attraction due to its beautiful views.
 The walkways give a stunning birds eye view over the “El Chorro Lakes” which are an attraction on its own!

 Mind you, this amazing adventure is not for the faint hearted!
 Even though the government of Andalucia has recently completed woks to make the “Camino del Rey” safer and more accessible for the general public, you are still walking on paths around 100 meters high and sometimes just 1 meter wide!